So, Easter, the time of frolicking lambs and, wait…no lambs in Vienna (or Austria). Or very few: different country, different traditions.

 - See also:

-The Easter markets head up the list of seasonal attractions.
-Think of them as top-quality arts and crafts markets with a truck-load of eggs and several high-calorie pinches of local cuisine.
+Think of them as arts and crafts markets with the added bonus of historical locations, a truck-load of eggs & Easter decorations, and numerous high-calorie pinches of regional cuisine to eat on site.

 As well as an enjoyable experience in their own right, the markets also make a decent source of unique souvenirs and gifts.